mikrdgz/recharge-docs/docs/submitting-order-api.md

 ### 1. Receive order/created webhook

 Once an order is processed, the `order/created` webhook will fire.
-If you receive a payload with `STATUS` == "SUCCESS" then this means the customer was successfully charged and a [Subscription](https://developer.rechargepayments.com/#the-subscription-object) record was created in the ReCharge system.
+If you receive a payload with `STATUS` == "SUCCESS" then this means you've successfully charged the customer and an order was created in the ReCharge system.

 ### 2. Push order to external system
 After you complete step one and confirm the order, you can sync the order to your external system.
 The [webhook payload](https://developer.rechargepayments.com/#order) from the `order/created` event contains the data your application needs to construct an order for your external system, including billing, product and customer information.